2022 Baylor Bears football team

 The 2022 Baylor Bears football team represented Baylor University in the 2022 NCAA Division I FBS football season.
 The Bears played their home games at McLane Stadium in Waco, Texas, and competed in the Big 12 Conference.
 They were led by third-year head coach Dave Aranda.

 Initially picked by many to win the Big 12 Conference, the Bears won some key road games against Oklahoma and Texas Tech, but also suffered key home defeats to ranked opponents like Oklahoma State, Texas, and a crushing one-point defeat to eventual national runner-up, TCU.
 They would ultimate finish the year in a disappointing 6th place in the Big-12 and lose their subsequent bowl game, finishing the year 6-7.

+The Baylor Bears football team drew an average home attendance of 45,463, up from 44,729 in 2021 and more than capacity.